rpog/nexmo-developer/_tutorials/client-sdk-android-make-receive-calls.md

 ---
-title: How to Make and Receive Voice calls with the Nexmo Client SDK
+title: How to Make and Receive Voice calls with the Nexmo Client SDK on Android
 products: client-sdk
-description: This tutorial shows you how to create a Nexmo Client SDK application that can make and receive voice calls.
+description: This tutorial shows you how to create a Nexmo Client SDK application that can make and receive voice calls on Android.
 languages:
-    - Android
     - Java
 ---

-# How to Make and Receive Voice calls with the Nexmo Client SDK
+# How to Make and Receive Voice calls with the Nexmo Client SDK on Android

 The details go here.